eth-educators/eth-docker/README.md

 > **Vital** [RECOMMENDATIONS.md](RECOMMENDATIONS.md) has comments on key security.
 If you haven't read these yet, please do so now.
-You need to know how to guard your keystore password and your seed phrase (mnemonic). **Without the mnemonic, you will be unable to withdraw your funds after the "merge", also called phase 1.5 of Ethereum 2.0.
+You need to know how to guard your keystore password and your seed phrase (mnemonic). **Without the mnemonic, you will be unable to withdraw your funds after the "merge" of Ethereum 2.0 with Ethereum 1.
 You need the seed phrase or your eth is gone forever.**

 > You can create the keys using eth2-docker.
 For mainnet, you may want to create
 > the keys on a machine that is not connected to the Internet, and will be wiped